 So Mr. Gagnon, in the final analysis, did his job by reporting the divisive statements of a player who was by his conduct campaigning for a ticket out of town.
 He didn't muckrake, he didn't exaggerate, he told us what was going on, for which we should all be thankful.

 His article on a potential P.K.
 Subban trade is even more controversial, and even more misunderstood and misreported.
 The headline used was: "Trading Subban?
 Why Not?"
 His column started by stating that with the Canadiens sliding in the standings, the trade deadline looming and the need for a rebuild evident, there weren't any 'untouchables' in the dressing room, given that even Wayne Gretzky was traded.
 He then immediately cautions that trading doesn't mean 'giving', and that with the sorry record of the Canadiens recently with trades, that it isn't surprising that this subject is controversial and provokes an emotional reaction from fans.
 He then lists examples of players who left in ultimately bad trades such as Mike Ribeiro and José Théodore.
 To acquire players such as Ryan Getzlaf, Eric Staal or Anze Kopitar, who were the object of many fans' affection in late January, he explains that offering Travis Moen wouldn't suffice.
 There are two impact players on the Habs, Carey Price and P.K.
-Subban, and because we are devoid of talent at goalie, we can't trade Carey, unless a crazy-good offer comes our way.
+Subban, and because we are devoid of depth at goalie, we can't trade Carey, unless a crazy-good offer comes our way.
 So logically, to acquire such quality players, Mr. Subban would have to be traded.

 Mr. Gagnon takes care to explain that P.K. is the Habs' best defenceman and while he may not yet be at the level of a Tyler Myers, Drew Doughty or Erik Karlsson, he is destined to a great career, despite his troubles in his second full season.
 He explains that the presence of Jared Tinordi and Nathan Beaulieu in the organization make him more easily replaceable, although neither is projected to be as good a defenceman as P.K. will become.
 So he concludes that to acquire a big centre that we have been pining for, it would be dumb to refuse to consider trading P.K.
 He takes care to stress that possibility doesn't mean necessity, and again that trading doesn't mean giving.
 He finishes with the example of the Blues, who traded big pieces in Erik Johnson, Jay McClement and a first-rounder, but received Kevin Shattenkirk, Chris Stewart and a second-rounder in return.